 Digitising clients remains a major issue for asset managers, in both the institutional and retail space.
 Whilst asset managers often talk about ‘digital risk’ and the overheads needed to get clients online, as an industry we are not talking enough about the risk of NOT digitising when it comes to futureproofing your business.

 - Progress in digitalisation differs between asset managers in the retail and institutional space.
 The value for retail customers is stronger, but the ROI is questionable.

 - There is responsibility on the asset management industry to show intermediaries the value of digitalisation, in terms of profitability but also relationship building.

-- When it comes to converting a paper client to a digital one, just tell them.
-Financial services companies spend so much time incentivising clients to go online, however the best success comes from simply providing clients with a code and effectively communicating with them exactly what to do and how to do it.
+- Financial services companies spend so much time incentivising clients to go online, however the best success comes from simply providing clients with a code and effectively communicating with them exactly what to do and how to do it.

 InvestCloud believes digitalisation will become a more prominent topic for institutional managers as we move away from defined benefit.
 Delegates in this space reported that their largest issue is getting the institutions and intermediaries themselves online.
 The industry is ultimately still a “people business” and advisers report that when they don’t get as much facetime from their clients it makes it harder to understand and empathise with investment goals, as well as demonstrate their value for money.
 Yet some advisers are tackling this through secure digital messaging and other solutions.

 Delegates agreed that there is responsibility on the asset management industry to show intermediaries the value of digitalisation, in terms of profitability but also relationship building.
 Fund selectors are telling us that they want faster and simpler access to information, and so asset managers should consider how they can use digital to convert this and show selectors that they are listening to their needs.